Pomona–Downtown station

-Pomona–Downtown station (also called Pomona station and Pomona Transit Center), is a train station in Pomona, California, United States.
+Pomona–Downtown station (also called Pomona station and Pomona Transit Center), is a train station in downtown Pomona, California, United States.
 It is primarily served by Metrolink’s Riverside Line commuter rail service.
 The station is also served by limited Amtrak long-distance inter-city rail service, with the thrice-weekly round trip of the combined /.
 It is owned and operated by the city of Pomona.

 Station design

 Two Union Pacific Railroad lines – the Los Angeles Subdivision and the ex-Southern Pacific Alhambra Subdivision – run parallel east-west through Pomona station.
 Amtrak trains use the Alhambra Subdivision, with a single side platform on the north side of the single track.
 Metrolink trains use a side platform on the south side of the two-track Los Angeles Subdivision; a disused platform is also located between the two tracks.
 The historic station building and a bus plaza are located on the north side of the tracks.
 A footbridge connects the north and south platforms.